george-eastman-museum/LTO-Documentation/README.md

 ### Multi-Volume Tapes
 - When BRU reaches the end of a volume it will prompt the user with the message `load volume # - press ENTER to continue on device 'dev/nst#'`
 - You will then have the option to tell BRU how to proceed (`C`ontinue, `N`ew device, `Q`uit)
+- If you have multiple drives connected, you can load the next volume into that drive and enter `N` to specify that BRU should now read from that device instead.
+- If you only have a signle drive
+  - open a new terminal tab or window.
+  - Use mt and mtx to rewind and unload the tape.
+  - Load the next volume into the drive.
+  - Return to the original BRU prompt and press enter or type "c" and press enter.
+  - BRU should continue processing on the new volume.

 ## Troubleshooting
 ### DR_OPEN IM_REP_EN